 For a bite to eat, be sure to check out Swami’s Café across the street.
 Their breakfast menu is fire.
 I recommend an Acai bowl or breakfast burrito post surfing Swamis.
-As a bonus, the best surf shop in Encinitas (Hansen Surfboards) is next door.
+As a bonus, one of the best surf shops in Encinitas (Hansen Surfboards) is next door.

 Swamis Surf Spot San Diego Review4.0 out of 5.0 stars